Covid-19 City streets

 - City businesses are supported in their Covid-19 recovery and the City remains an attractive location for business.

-Temporary on-street measures include introducing:
+Temporary on-street measures included creating:

 - more space for walking and cycling, including increased cycle parking

 - timed closures to motor vehicles on some streets (7am–7pm Monday to Friday), allowing limited access to premises for people with access needs, deliveries and servicing

 - closures of streets to through traffic or other changes in operation, e.g. switching to one-way or giving priority to buses

 - an advisory 15 miles per hour speed limit

 - signage to promote social distancing and encourage considerate behaviour

 Equality Analysis has been undertaken to minimise impacts to all groups with protected characteristics.